shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Her brother Wryonin, a black and grey wolf boy, pushed the workshop door open and marched inside.
 “How’s it coming?”

 Ersatzica looked up at him as she handed him the belt.
 “I fixed your belt, like you asked.
-I stitched it up, good as new, it should last a lot longer now.”
+I stitched it up, good as new.
+It should last a lot longer now.”

 Wryonin wrapped the belt around his waist and felt around for the items.
 “Where’s the slingshot?”